How to Increase Browsing and Download Speed in Windows 7 and Vista

 5. Check the box of Use SSL 2.0 (Secure Sockets Layer) and uncheck the box of Use TLS 1.0 (Transport Layer Security).

-Continue with following steps for the second method (This method might not work well):
+As for second methods, here’s the steps (This method might not work well):

 By default, the TCP autotuning is enabled in Windows Vista.
 Many websites do not respond well with this feature.
 So these sites are loaded slowly.